Lillinator/discourse-topic-reply-button-label/README.md

-# Discourse Topic Reply Button Labels
+# Discourse Reply Button Labels

 ### :woman_technologist: Overview
 The core Discourse topic and post reply buttons use the same string and it can be a bit unclear to inexperienced users what the different functionalities are: